Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 ***Allison Buehler***

-“I think he’s picked up another one.”
+"I think he’s picked up another one."

 The nice thing about having a super-polite, super-dutiful super-soldier come to dinner was the cleaning up had all got done by the boys for a change.
 Julian and the brothers always took their turn, but today they skipped sequence and Allison got to relax with a beer as the kitchen and stuff all got squared away with incredible speed.

-The blitz of work at least dispelled the dark cloud that had hung over the dinner table the whole time, and when the work was done and the chance to go play came up, the boys had promptly brightened and “dragged” both Julian and their guest into the living room to show them a new game.
+The blitz of work at least dispelled the dark cloud that had hung over the dinner table the whole time, and when the work was done and the chance to go play came up, the boys had promptly brightened and "dragged" both Julian and their guest into the living room to show them a new game.

 She didn’t quite know what to make of Hunter Thompson.
 The kid - and to hell with the fact that he was older than the twins, he was still *very much* a kid - had a kind of…*adrift,* quality to him.
 Like when he wasn’t actively being HEAT, he didn’t quite know what to do with himself.
 Like he’d kind of put the rest of his personality at the back of his closet for a while, and now that he was back out in the real world he’d gone to dust it off and discovered he didn’t really know what it was for.

 Tristan, Ramsey and Julian were doing a pretty good job of helping him figure it out.
 The twins had claimed the couch, while the two men sat on the floor in front of them, bickering and bantering affectionately over who was going to win the furiously arcade-y racing game they were playing.
 The controllers were definitely sized for normal people, though; the effect, as usual, was like some artist’s romance-novel-cover ideal of a pair of cavemen trying to enjoy the modern world.

 Xiù had taken the chance to practise her *Gung Fu* in the garden, and she beamed and nodded at Al’s observation as she grabbed a small snack from the fridge.
-“I like it!
-I think it’s *adorable.”*
+"I like it!
+I think it’s *adorable."*

 Allison shook her head and grinned.
-“I mean… you’re not *wrong, baobei.* I just dunno if we can *afford* him suddenly picking up a five hundred pound space marine puppy.”
+"I mean… you’re not *wrong, baobei.* I just dunno if we can *afford* him suddenly picking up a five hundred pound space marine puppy."

-“We’d be lucky if he were that small…” Xiù sighed.
-“We can afford it.
+"We’d be lucky if he were that small…" Xiù sighed.
+"We can afford it.
 I just...I dunno.
 He spent so much time alone, you know?
-Now he makes friends with *everyone* basically instantly.”
+Now he makes friends with *everyone* basically instantly."

-“Call it for what it is, babe.
+"Call it for what it is, babe.
 He falls in love easily, and he has a lot of love to give.
-Hell, he did with us.”
+Hell, he did with us."
 Allison gestured between Xiù and herself, then extended the gesture to include her brothers.

-“And the Tisdales, and the Ten’Gewek, and everyone on the HEAT…”
+"And the Tisdales, and the Ten’Gewek, and everyone on the HEAT…"

-“Not bad people to be in good with, let’s be honest.”
+"Not bad people to be in good with, let’s be honest."

 Xiù nodded, then gave her a kiss before turning to wander off.
-“I’d better check my emails.
-I’m expecting one from Sam about the housing proposal.”
+"I’d better check my emails.
+I’m expecting one from Sam about the housing proposal."

-“We gonna leave the two superbros alone?
-Who knows what might happen!”
+"We gonna leave the two superbros alone?
+Who knows what might happen!"

-“...Babe?”
+"...Babe?"

 Al gave her a wolfish grin.
-“Two ridiculously hot men lounging about in running shorts and no shirts, all alone and there’s *definitely* some kinda confused feelings between them...”
+"Two ridiculously hot men lounging about in running shorts and no shirts, all alone and there’s *definitely* some kinda confused feelings between them..."

-“Al!”
+"Al!"
 Xiù had a kind of outraged whisper she used when she was trying to tell her off without everyone else hearing.

-“I’m teasing!
-It’d be hot though, admit it.”
+"I’m teasing!
+It’d be hot though, admit it."

-“I am *not* having this conversation!
+"I am *not* having this conversation!
 Besides...look at them.
-Look at how Hunter looks at him.”
+Look at how Hunter looks at him."

 They did, discreetly.
 The big soldier...well, honestly?
 The expression on his face was no different than Tristan and Ramsey.

-“...Okay, yeah.
+"...Okay, yeah.
 It’d be weird.
 What d’you think instead?
 Claim him back for ourselves for a bit?
-We’ve only got a *couple* of weekends before he ships out…”
+We’ve only got a *couple* of weekends before he ships out…"

-*“You* can try to pry them apart,” Xiù replied, in her own primly teasing way as she turned toward the stairs. *“I* have work to do!”
+*"You* can try to pry them apart," Xiù replied, in her own primly teasing way as she turned toward the stairs. *"I* have work to do!"

 Al sighed to herself as Xiù trotted upstairs toward her home office, but nodded.
 She’d been *hoping* Julian might spend the weekend sharing some of that infinite libido of his with his women...but he had a habit of being exactly who was needed at exactly the right time.